 - Stovetop Rib Eye

 - Got 6 inches of snow blanketing your grill?
-Then forget about the grill and instead slap this magnificent cut of steak in a large cast iron skillet that you’ve been heating and heating and heating over medium-high heat until hot but not smoking.
+Forget the grill and instead slap this magnificent cut of steak in a large cast iron skillet that you’ve been heating and heating and heating over medium-high heat until it’s consistently hot but not smoking.
 Cook the steak, turning once, until nicely seared on each side.
 Transfer the steak and skillet to a preheated 350°F (180°C) oven until cooked to the desired degree of doneness.
 Let it rest for at least 10 minutes and season with salt.

 - Boneless Rib Eye